YingqiWang-HIT/A-method-to-improve-the-reliability-of-spacecraft-telemetry-data/README.md

 # CSIR-Net: A Continuous Spatio-temporal Information Redundancy Network Based on Structural Priors for Satellite Telemetry Data Reliability Enhancement

-This repository provides a PyTorch-based HSTGAT-CD reference implementation for recovering irregular spacecraft telemetry data.
+This repository provides a PyTorch-based SIR-Net reference implementation for recovering irregular spacecraft telemetry data.
 This implementation is based on a journal paper still under review.
 The paper describes three main components: a **VLSTM-SDE** temporal recovery module with continuous-time dynamics and stochastic perturbation, a **hierarchical graph attention** module using local/global/cross-subsystem graphs, and a **soft-hard parameter sharing** optimization strategy.
 The manuscript also reports a 6:2:2 split, Adam with learning rate 1e-4, 1000 epochs, early stopping patience 80, and 8 attention heads in HiGAT.

 ## Important note